-The quality of historical data offered by different models varies significantly, but most energy monitors we tested offer some kind of historical information.
-Take a look at our energy monitor reviews to find out which are best.
+The quality of historical data offered by different models varies significantly, but most of the energy monitors we've seen offer some kind of historical information.

 You can use this information to spot inconsistencies from day to day, or week to week.
 If your energy usage was particularly high on a certain day, question why this was.
 There may be a simple explanation - like you had relatives visiting or a mountain of washing to do.
 But if not, there could be energy wastage to investigate - and money to be saved on your energy bill.

 To fully understand your electricity use patterns it makes sense to keep a note of your weekly or monthly usage.
-Or, if your energy monitor allows, download this data to your computer.
+Or, if your energy monitor allows, download this data to your computer or phone.

 It’s also important to read your energy meter regularly (at least quarterly) and provide these readings to your energy supplier.
 This will ensure you are getting accurate bills, which will be easier to compare with the data your energy monitor is providing.